coveo/ui-kit/packages/atomic/README.md

 ## ResultContext decorator

-`ResultContext` is an utility that automatically fetches the `result` from the component's parent rendered `atomic-result`.
-To be used inside custom result template components.
+`ResultContext` is a utility that automatically fetches the `result` from the parent component's rendered `atomic-result`.
+This utility is used inside of custom result template components.

 ```typescript
 import {Component, State} from '@stencil/core';